 3) ADKAR Model

-The ADKAR Model, developed by Prosci, is one of the most used Change Management Models that focus on individual transitions during change.
+The ADKAR Model, developed by Jeff Hiatt, is one of the most used Change Management Models focusing on individual transitions during change.
 It provides a structure for understanding the key elements necessary for successful change at the individual level.
 ADKAR stands for:

-c) Knowledge: In this stage, individuals need to acquire the necessary knowledge and information to implement the change effectively.
+c) Knowledge: In this stage, individuals are required to acquire the necessary knowledge and information to implement the change effectively.
 This includes providing training, resources, and clear instructions on how to carry out new processes, tasks, or behaviours associated with the change.

 d) Ability: The ability stage focuses on building the skills and capabilities required to perform new tasks or behaviours associated with the change.
 It involves providing individuals with the necessary support, coaching, and development opportunities to develop the skills needed for the change.